 Dilara never intended to be a chef.
 After graduating from college, she was a political scientist who became disillusioned about her ability to make any changes in a system "where there is no democracy."
 So she packed up her stuff and headed to Colombia to learn to scuba dive.
 In order to pay for her divemaster license, she started cooking at the dive center's restaurant, and it wasn't long before word got around Taganga, then a sleepy fishing village—and now backpacker cesspool— about the town's new international restaurant.

 She returned home a year later, and after a brief stint managing the nightclub Godet, the precursor to Mini Müzikhol, she opened a restaurant of her own, albeit not legally.
 The tiny storefront had no name, no license, and no real kitchen—all the cooking was done on a camping stove.

 "We took electricity from the mosque, water from the street, and everything was illegal," Dilara says.

 But it was here in this skeletal kitchen that the current Abracadabra really has it's roots.

 It wasn't long until word got around about the "crazy" chef serving locals along with rich tourists—and, once, Dilara says, a Kuwaiti prince—who came to the Cukurcuma Beyoglu neighborhood looking for antiques.
-A friend soon asked her to open a restaurant for him, but she had no idea how to run a real kitchen, so she flew to New York for the first time to staj at Tribeca Grill and then returned to launch Dulcinea.
+A friend soon asked her to run his restaurant, Dulcinea, but she had no idea how to run a real kitchen, so she flew to New York to staj at Tribeca Grill.

 The second location of Abracadabra in Istanbul.
 Photo courtesy of Dilara Erbay.